ariostech/HWE_Full-Stack-Take-Home/README.md

-# We will update the task by tomorrow (2/7/2026), just will add docker compouse in files
+## We will update the task by tomorrow (2/7/2026), just will add docker compose in files

 # 🌍 Highwood Engineering Challenge: Emissions Data Platform